Holidaying In An EV – Our Guide For A UK Winter Road Trip

-To charge an electric car, you will need to plug it into a charging point – either at home, at work, at the roadside, or at a public service station.
-It can take anything from 20 minutes to 24+ hours to fully charge depending on the charging point you use, and the type of car battery you have.
+To charge an electric car or plug-in hybrid electric car, you will need to plug it into a EV charging point either at home, at work, at the roadside, or at a public service station.
+How long it takes to charge your EV can vary.
+It can take anything from 20 minutes to 24+ hours depending on the power output of the charging point you use, and the type of EV battery you have.

-However, understanding the charging options available to you is a vital step to take, prior to purchasing or leasing your first electric vehicle – and even more so if you are electrifying your entire business fleet, or wanting to offer employees EV charging options.
-We’ve broken down the essential facts below, to help you get to grips with the basics of electric charging.
+However, understanding the charging options available to you is a vital step to take, before purchasing or leasing your first electric vehicle – and even more so if you are electrifying your entire business fleet, or wanting to offer employees EV charging options.
+We’ve broken down the essential facts about EV charging, such as how long it will take, what it will cost, the types of EV connectors and where you can charge, to help you get to grips with the basics of electric charging.

-Charging an EV is a straightforward action – using an EV connector, you plug your vehicle into a charge point, and power-up.
-The efficiency of the charge and amount of power you can obtain, will depend on the ability of your vehicle to accept high-powered charging, and the charge speed of the charge point you use.
+Charging an EV is a straightforward action.
+Using an EV connector, you plug your vehicle into an EV charge point, and power up.
+The efficiency of the charge and the amount of power you can obtain will depend on the ability of your electric vehicle to accept high-powered charging, as well as the speed of the charge point you use.

 So, what’s an EV connector?
-In order to charge, EVs have to be connected to a charge point via a cable.
-This cable has a ‘connector’ at either end – one to plug into the car inlet, and one to plug into the charger unit outlet.
-It’s worth noting at this point, that many public charging units do already have the connector tethered to the unit.
+To charge, EVs have to be connected to a charge point via a cable.
+This cable has a ‘connector’ at either end, one to plug into the car inlet, and one to plug into the charger unit outlet.
+These EV chargers are referred to as ‘untethered’ and they can often be found on lamposts and other places for public use.
+While they’re small and inconspicuous, they require you to carry your charging cable around with your car.
+‘Tethered’ EV chargers have one end permanently connected to the charger, and these are commonly found across public and private charging networks.

 EV connectors are perhaps the most confusing part of electric charging – because there is no universal connector type…